Yodaime22/Yodaime22/README.md

 ![Header](./github-header-image.png)

-## Hi there! 👋 I’m Jhon, a passionate Data Scientist and physicist with expertise in data analysis, machine learning, and Custopmer Service.
+## Hi there! 👋 I’m Jhon, a passionate Data Scientist and physicist with expertise in statistics, data analysis and machine learning.

-I specialize in leveraging Python and SQL to transform data into actionable insights, optimizing processes, and solving complex problems.
-My work spans various domains, including predictive modeling, data visualization and analysis.
+I specialize in using Python and SQL to transform data into actionable insights, optimizing processes, and solving complex problems.
+My work goes from data analysis and visualization to predictive modeling and usage.

 ##  Skills & Technologies:
 - **Programming Languages:** Python, SQL